faniajime/hackingtools/README.md

 # Hacking-tools
-A set of hacking tools for preforming different types of attacks.
+A set of hacking tools for performing different types of attacks.

 - [Decoder](/decoder.py)